jrosen48/utk-homepage/content/post/2022-10-12-tragedy-and-experiencing-loss/index.md

 ---

-Katie and I just planted a small flowering plant that she and I picked out---actually, that our son recommended strongly we pick out at Ace Hardware!---, one that flowers in spring.
+Katie and I just planted a small flowering plant that she and I picked out---actually, that our son recommended strongly we pick out at Ace Hardware!---one that flowers in spring.
 It was to recognize an experience of loss - that, rather than tragedy, I think, but a loss that maybe provides one with access to the experiences of others' of tragedy.
 Katie had a miscarriage expecting our second child.
-A friend recommended we take a step to recognize and honor the loss we experienced and I am glad that we did.
+It has been hard but I am very, very proud of how Katie has experienced this - mourned it, recognized it, and taken steps to hearl from it.